dcrackel/authsite/README.md

 https://marshaldb.midrealm.org/authorization.html

-This has a deployment pipeline via: https://dcrackel.deployhq.com/projects/marshaldbdeploy/servers It is triggered when code is merged into Master.
+This has a deployment pipeline via: https://dcrackel.deployhq.com/projects/marshaldbdeploy/servers When code is merged into DEV it will auto-deploy to the dev server.
+Likewise when code is merged into Master it will auto-deploy to Production

 This is maintained by: Dwain Crackel - dcrackel@gmail.com